profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 Scroll down and select `Free Tier` under templates _this ensures there will be no costs for the database but it will be single AZ only_

-under `Db instance identifier` enter `a4lWordPress` under `Master Username` enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBUser/description?region=us-east-1&tab=Table
+under `Db instance identifier` enter `Sundaywordpress` or your preferred `Db instance identifier` make sure to remember that!!!!!!!!!! important under `Master Username` enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/Sunday/Wordpress/DBUser/description?region=us-east-1&tab=Table
-under `Master Password` and `Confirm Password` enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBPassword/description?region=us-east-1&tab=Table
+under `Master Password` and `Confirm Password` enter the value from here https://console.aws.amazon.com/systems-manager/parameters/Sunday/Wordpress/DBPassword/description?region=us-east-1&tab=Table

 Under `DB Instance size`, then `DB instance class`, then `Burstable classes (includes t classes)` make sure db.t2.micro is selected
-Scroll down, under `Connectivity`, `Virtual private cloud (VPC)` select `A4LVPC`
+Scroll down, under `Connectivity`, `Virtual private cloud (VPC)` select `Sunday-VPC`
 Expand `Additional connectivity configuration`
 Ensure under `Subnet group` that `wordpressrdssubnetgroup` is selected
 Make sure `Publicly accessible` is set to `No`
-Under `Existing VPC security groups` add `A4LVPC-SG-Database` and remove `Default`
+Under `Existing VPC security groups` add `Sunday-VPC-SG-Database` and remove `Default`
 Under `Availability Zone` set `us-east-1a`
 Scroll down and expand `Additional configuration`
-in the `Initial database name` box enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBName/description?region=us-east-1&tab=Table
+in the `Initial database name` box enter the value from here https://console.aws.amazon.com/systems-manager/parameters/Sunday/Wordpress/DBName/description?region=us-east-1&tab=Table
 Scroll to the bottom and click `create Database`

 ** this will take anywhere up to 30 minutes to create ... it will need to be fully ready before you move to the next step - coffee time !!!! **

-# STAGE 3C - Migrate WordPress data from MariaDB to RDS
+# Phase 3C - Migrate WordPress data from MariaDB to RDS

 Open the EC2 Console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:
 Click `Instances`